kripken/emscripten-site/README.md

 ==================

 This repo holds the static emscripten documentation website.
-It gets built and published automatically based on the file that live in the main emscripten repo.
+It gets built and published automatically based on the files that live in the main emscripten repo.

 The update manually you can run `tools/main/update_docs.py` from the